-DKIM (DomainKeys Identified Mail) is a method of signing electronic emails using public private key.
+DKIM (DomainKeys Identified Mail) is a method of signing electronic emails using public-private key.
 DKIM is used by receiving mail server for identifying email, that they are sent by authorized mail servers.
-It also minimize the possibility of getting emails SPAM.
+It also minimizes the possibility of getting emails SPAM.

 This tutorial will provide you a quick and easy way to set up DomainKeys with your POSTFIX running on CentOS and RHEL systems.

 When we configured DKIM on sending servers.
 First, we generated a public/private key pair for signing outgoing messages.
 The public key is configured as TXT record on a domains name server, and the private key is configured in the outbound email server.
 When an email is sent by an authorized user of the email server, the server uses the stored private key to generate a digital signature of the message, which is inserted in the message as a header, and the email is sent as normal.

 Step 1 – Install DKIM-milter

 First make sure you have enabled EPEL repository in your system.
 After that install dkim-milter package using following command.